 No one is able to offer a solution to the dreams until the chief butler comes forward and reveals a young Jewish dream interpreter, who predicted his own future.
 Joseph is plucked from the prison and interprets the dreams for Pharaoh that 7 years of plenty will be followed by 7 years of famine and Egypt needs to prepare for this event.

 Joseph is appointed the new viceroy of Egypt.
 He woke up as a prisoner and goes to bed as the second most powerful man in Egypt.

-However he prefaces his recommendation by using negative terms to describe Joseph.
+However, he prefaces his recommendation by using negative terms to describe Joseph.
 A young kid, a Hebrew, a prisoner (Gen 41:12).
 Someone who you don’t need to waste your time to listen to.
-Rashi, reads the comments as only negative and condescending.
+Rashi reads the comments as only negative and condescending.
 Pharaoh, however, calls for Joseph and is immediately impressed by what the young man says.
-Not only does Joseph interpret the dream, he also provides solutions to solve the problem.
+Not only does Joseph interpret the dream, but he also provides solutions to solve the problem.

 A Name Change

 One of Pharaoh’s first acts is that he gives joseph a new name Tzafnat Paneach.
 This name is hard to translate.
 Rashi says that it means, “The one who interprets the mysteries.
 An obvious acknowledgment of Joseph’s abilities to interpret dreams.